shoekla/Machine-Learning-Workshop/README.md

 ```
 Now that our model is trained on a dataset, we can ask our model to predict our "labels" toward a new dataset.

-### Step 5: Connecting the Movie Data to the Model
+## Part 5: Connecting the Movie Data to the Model
 Now let's connect our web scraping in movie.py and our machine learning in predict.py using client.py which is how we will interact with our newly created model.